bernar0507/Machine-Learning/Project/README.md

-This is the porject developed in the curricular unit of Machine Learning of mu bachelor's degree.
+This is the porject developed in the curricular unit of Machine Learning of my bachelor's degree.
 The purpose of this assignment is to develop machine learning models that fit the selected dataset and provide a machine learning solution to predict new entries.